NexusNull/ALBot/README.md

 #TODO

 ## Understanding userdata.json
-Rename `userData.json-example` to `userData.json`, and change the data to your own.

 ### Config
 With on going updates the properties of config are becoming more and more complex so I want to take some time to explain them in detail here.